 Students are expected to:

-- acquire knowledge of human-environmental relations in which the environment is considered as both space and milieu;
+- acquire knowledge about human-environmental relations in which the environment is considered as both space and milieu;

 - acquire knowledge of rapidly changing landscapes, synthesizing diverse but interrelated information;